-She has been featured or quoted in Blavity, Forbes, Entrepreneur, YFS Magazine, The Huffington Post, Inside Business, CoVABIZ and Coastal Virginia Magazine.
-Reesy is also an Amazon Bestselling Author.
+She has been featured or quoted in Business Insider, Blavity, Entrepreneur, YFS Magazine, Forbes, The Huffington Post, Inside Business, CoVABIZ and Coastal Virginia Magazine.
 She was named Best Outstanding Emerging Professional and Best Social Media Personality by CoVA Biz Magazine.
-Reesy is also a 2018 Women in Business honoree named by Inside Business.
+She is also a Women in Business honoree as named by Inside Business.

 I cried like there was no tomorrow as I watched the U.S. Women’s Olympic team’s 4×4 relay.
 It was a qualifying round and the team favored to win gold just dropped the baton on the last leg.
 Despite the embarrassment and public shame, the runner picked up the baton and kept going, running at the pace of the agony of defeat.